Aphilosopher30/Aphilosopher30/README.md

 ### Andrew Shafer

-  I am transitioning from a career in philosophy, to a career in computer programing.
-I belive that computer programing is essentially the science and study of abstraction.
-It is about building systems designed to hide the messy complexity of binary machine code, and provide people with abstractions that we understand as meaningful and comprehensible.
-Philosophy engages in this same processes of abstraction, making a confusing and chaotic world intelligible and orderly to us.
-Only, instead of applying the abstraction to the complexity of computers, philosophy applies it to the whole of human life.
-Thus making the transition from philosopher to software developer feels quite natural.
-So far, I have greatly enjoyed putting my skills in logic, problem solving, and critical thinking to use in new and exciting ways.
+  I am transitioning from an academic career in philosophy to a career in software design.
+I believe that computer programming is essentially the science and study of abstraction.
+It is about building systems designed to hide the messy complexity of machine code, and providing people with abstractions that are meaningful and comprehensible.
+Similarly, Philosophy makes a confusing and chaotic world intelligible and orderly to us.
+In this light, my transition from philosopher to software developer is a natural one.
+I have greatly enjoyed putting my skills in logic, problem solving, and critical thinking to work in new and exciting ways.

 I am currently applying for employment in the field of software development.